16 Free Museums in Copenhagen You Can’t Afford to Miss

 How To Get To The David Collection

-The David Collection is opposite Kings Park and 850 metres (930 yards) from the Nørreport metro station.
+The David Collection is opposite The King’s Garden and 850 metres (930 yards) from the Nørreport metro station.
+To learn more about the best parks in Copenhagen, see this guide: Copenhagen Parks and Gardens: Top 10 Places to Relax.

-The museum is well signposted from the street, but the entrance is down a small walkthrough.
+The David Collection is well signposted from the street, but the entrance is through a small walkthrough.

 Davids Collection Address – Kronprinsessgade 30-32, 1306 Copenhagen K